HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week1/session-plan.md

    `console.log("I love pizza");`
 6. Create a variable to store the name of your favourite pizza
 7. Create a variable to store the price of the pizza
-8. Now log at statement to the console that will show the pizza man the entire pizza order in a language he understands, e.g. like this:
+8. Now log a statement to the console that will show the chef the entire pizza order in a language they understand, e.g. like this:
    `New pizza order: <name of pizza>.
 The price of the pizza is:  <price of pizza>`

 #### Part 2